lenardxu/rkx_cell_is/README.md

 ### Folders

+* `analytics`: contains all the Jupyter notebooks.
 * `code`: contains python top-level package of the source code including the code of the experiments.
-  * `analytics`: contains all the Jupyter notebooks.
   * `data`: contains code for preprocessing.
   * `experiments`: contains the experiment code.
   * `model`: contains the code for modeling.
   * `utils`: contains the helper code.
-* `data`: contains both LIVECell and the dataset for competition, not synchronized with remote repo.
+* `dataset`: contains both LIVECell dataset and the dataset for competition (currently not synchronized with remote repo for its size).
-* `docs`: contains the references.
+* `docs`: contains the references and summaries.
 * `Install`: contains instruction of configuring the virtual environment based on pip3.
 * `results`: contains the results of the experiments.